-Specifically, Choi [40] proposed two-stage multicast zero-forcing (ZF)-based beamforming for downlink intergroup/cluster interference mitigation, where the total transmitt power of each group/cluster was minimized during the second stage.
-Higuchi and Benjebbour [102] invoked receive beamforming at the NOMA users and a transmit beamformer at the BS.
-Higuchi and Kishiyama [135] then proposed a novel scheme, which combined open-loop random beamforming in conjunction with intra-beam SIC for downlink NOMA transmission.
-However, random beamforming fails to guarantee a constant QoS at the users' side.
-To overcome this limitation, in [41], Ding et al. proposed a TPC and detection scheme combination for a cluster-based downlink MIMO-NOMA scenario relying on fixed PA.
-By adopting this design, their MIMO-NOMA system can be decomposed into several independent single-input single-output (SISO) NOMA arrangements.
+Ref.
+Scenarios Direction Main Objectives Techniques/Characteristics [40] MU-MISO DL Transmit power Two stage BF [102] MU-MISO DL/UL Throughput Less constraint at the BS [125] MU-MISO DL Sum-rate Ordered vector constraints [135] MU-MIMO DL Sum-rate Random BF [41] MU-MIMO DL Sum-rate gain No need for perfect CSIT at the BS [107] MU-MIMO DL/UL OP Obtaining larger diversity gain [127] SU-MIMO DL OP Creating channel differences artificially [124] SU-MIMO DL Ergodic capacity Optimal/sub-optimal power allocation [126] SU-MIMO DL Sum-rate Low complexity decoding [137] MU-MIMO DL OP Limited feedback requirements [138] MU-MIMO DL Max-min rate Addressed max-min fairness issue [139] MU-MISO DL Secrecy OP Generating artificial noise can be decomposed into several independent SISO NOMA arrangements.
 Furthermore, in order to establish a more general framework considering both downlink and uplink MIMO-NOMA scenarios, the so-called signal alignment (SA) technique was proposed in [107].
-Stochastic geometry based tools were invoked to model the impact of the NOMA users' locations [107].
-In contract to the research contributions in [41], [107], which are inter-cluster interference free design, an inter-cluster interference allowance design for CB MIMO-NOMA was proposed in [140].
-More particularly, a user who experiences the highest channel condition was selected as a cluster-head and was capable of completely canceling all intra-cluster interference in [140].
+Stochastic-geometrybased tools were invoked to model the impact of the NOMA users' locations [107].
+In contrast to the research contributions in [41] and [107], which are intercluster interference free design, an intercluster interference allowance design for CB MIMO-NOMA was proposed in [140].
+More particularly, a user who experiences the highest channel condition was selected as a cluster head and was capable of completely canceling all intracluster interference in [140].
 Note that the existing NOMA designs have routinely relied on assuming different channel conditions for the different users, which is however a somewhat restrictive assumption.
-In order to circumvent this restriction, Ding et al. [127] designed a new MIMO-NOMA scheme, which distinguishes the users according their QoS requirements with particular attention on IoT scenarios for the sake of supporting the SIC operation.
+In order to circumvent this restriction, Ding et al. [127] designed a new MIMO-NOMA scheme, which distinguishes the users according to their QoS requirements with particular attention to IoT scenarios for the sake of supporting the SIC operation.
 Furthermore, they compared this new MIMO-NOMA design to two NOMA schemes, which order users according to the prevalent channel conditions.
 More particularly, the ZF-NOMA scheme of [41] and the SA-NOMA scheme [107] were used as benchmarks in [127].
-Fig. 7 illustrates the outage probability defined as the probability of erroneously detecting the message intended for User m in the i-th data stream, i = 1, 2, 3 at User n, where the QR decomposion is used to augmenting the differences between the users' effective channel conditions according to the associated QoS requirements.
-As shown in Fig. 7, the QR-based MIMO-NOMA scheme is capable of outperforming both ZF-NOMA and SA-NOMA5 as well
+Fig. 7 illustrates the outage probability defined as the probability of erroneously detecting the message intended for user m in the ith data stream, i = 1, 2, 3 at user n, where the QR decomposition is used to augmenting the differences between the users' effective channel conditions according to the associated QoS requirements.
+As shown in Fig. 7, the QR-based MIMO-NOMA scheme is capable of outperforming both ZF-NOMA and SA-NOMA5 as well as MIMO-OMA,6 since it exploits the heterogeneous QoS requirements of different users and applications.
+In [138], the fairness issues of the